heybigname/phpspec-testbench/README.md

 ### Custom application class

-Should you need to do custom routines for the application bootstrapping, such as making sure your own developed service providers are registered, you can utilize the `class_name` setting for the `laravel_extension` key in your `phpspec.yml` file:
+Should you need to do custom routines for the application bootstrapping, such as making sure your own developed service providers are registered, you can utilize the `app_classname` setting for the `laravel_extension` key in your `phpspec.yml` file:

 ```yaml
 laravel_extension: